vasudev-v/Crypto-Extension/README.md

 This extension requires a CryptoPanic API key for news functionality:
 1. Sign up at [CryptoPanic](https://cryptopanic.com/)
 2. Get your API key
+3. Enter the API key in the placeholder in the popup.js file
-3. Enter the API key in the extension settings
+4. Enter the API key in the extension settings

 ## Development
 - Built with JavaScript